THE BEGINNINGS

 The Suspension Bridge

 In 1856, work began on a bridge between Cincinnati and Covington.
 It was not the first effort to build such a bridge, as an unsuccessful attempt to do so was made as early as 1830.
-The need for a bridge was due to river congestion caused by steamboat traffic making it difficult for barges and ferries to cross the river between Cincinnati and Covington, as shown by the image on the right.
+The need for a bridge was due to river congestion caused by steamboat traffic making it difficult for barges and ferries to cross the river between Cincinnati and Covington, as shown by the accompanying image.
 The growth of these cities, particularly Covington, was stymied by the obviously pressing need to have a bridge and direct connection across the Ohio River between the noted cities.

 Besides the noted lithograph, also refer to the daguerreotype photo of steamboats along the Cincinnati waterfront above.
 In 1852, Cincinnati reported 8,000 riverboat landings for the year, amounting to an average of 22 boats per day.
 Cincinnati became a major shipyard, becoming the second largest inland port in America.
 The name for the bridge used both city names, and the city name that was used first usually depended upon what side of the river someone lived.
 However, the structure was only partly built when the Civil War began in 1861.
 The war delayed the completion of the bridge, but it was ultimately finished in December, 1866.
 It was the largest "Suspension Bridge" in the world at that time, spanning 1,057 feet, and was the first bridge to cross the Ohio River.
 It was designed by John A. Roebling, a German-born civil engineer who also spearheaded the construction of the Brooklyn Bridge.
 The bridge now carries his name.